Here is a quick overview of our farm residents – all the different types of animals who live with us at the farm.

 Guinea Pigs

-Two of the ladies, Sage and Paprika, are actually hairless and they are called “skinny pigs”.
+One of the ladies, Rosemary, is actually hairless and they are called “skinny pigs”.

-Our second indoor aviary (located in the building beside the goat petting area) lives a male Golden pheasant and a small flock of doves.
+In our second indoor aviary (located in the building beside the goat petting area) lives a small flock of doves – this spring the parents just successfully raised 2 little “dovelings”.

 Goats